-The repayment of outstanding borrowings under the First Lien Credit Agreement was determined to be a debt extinguishment and the Company recognized a \$9.2 million loss on early extinguishment of debt in the consolidated statement of operations and comprehensive income (loss) during the year ended December 31, 2021.
+The repayment of outstanding borrowings under the First Lien Credit Agreement was determined to be a debt extinguishment and the Company recognized a \$9.2 million loss on early extinguishment of debt in the consolidated statement of operations and consolidated loss during the year ended December 31, 2021.

-2021 Credit Agreement-The 2021 Credit Agreement consists of an \$800.0 million term loan (the "Term B Loan") and a revolving credit facility for an aggregate principal amount of \$250.0 million (the "2021 Revolving Credit Facility" and together with the Term B Loan, the "2021 Credit Facilities").
+2021 Credit Agreement-The 2021 Credit Agreement consists of an \$800.0 million term loan ("Term B Loan") and a revolving credit facility for an aggregate principal amount of \$250.0 million (the "2021 Revolving Credit Facility").
 The 2021 Revolving Credit Facility has a sublimit of \$75.0 million for letters of credit.
 The Company received proceeds of \$798.0 million, net of debt discount of \$2.0 million, related to the Term B Loan.
+At December 31, 2021, the unamortized debt discount was \$1.9 million.

-The Company incurred \$9.8 million in financing costs related to the Term B Loan, recorded to a contra debt account.
-The Company incurred \$3.1 million in financing costs related to the 2021 Revolving Credit Facility, recorded as deferred financing fees.
-The financing costs are being amortized to interest expense over the term of the Term B Loan and 2021 Revolving Credit Facility using the effective interest method.
+The Company incurred \$9.8 million in financing costs related to the Term B Loan.
+These costs were recorded to a contra debt account and are being amortized to interest expense over the term of the Term B Loan using the effective interest method.
+At December 31, 2021, the unamortized financing costs related to the Term B Loan were \$9.5 million.

+The Company incurred \$3.1 million in financing costs related to the 2021 Revolving Credit Facility.
+These costs were recorded as deferred financing fees and are being amortized to interest expense over the term of the 2021 Revolving Credit Facility using the effective interest method.
+At December 31, 2021, the unamortized deferred financing fees balance was \$2.9 million.

-Beginning with the quarter ended March 31, 2022, the Term B Loan requires quarterly principal payments of \$2.0 million until June 30, 2028, with the remaining outstanding principal amount required to be paid on the maturity date, September 21, 2028.
-Beginning with fiscal year ended December 31, 2022, if the Company's leverage ratio, as defined in the 2021 Credit Agreement is greater than 3.5, the Term B Loan requires a prepayment of principal, subject to certain exceptions, in connection with the receipt of proceeds from certain asset sales, casualty events, and debt issuances by the Company, and up to 50% of annual excess cash flow, as defined in and as further set forth in the 2021 Credit Agreement.
+Beginning with the quarter ending March 31, 2022, the Term B Loan requires quarterly principal payments of \$2.0 million until June 30, 2028, with the remaining outstanding principal amount required to be paid on the maturity date, September 21, 2028.
+Beginning with fiscal year ending December 31, 2022, the Term B Loan requires a prepayment of principal, subject to certain exceptions, in connection with the receipt of proceeds from certain asset sales, casualty events, and debt issuances by the Company, and up to 50% of annual excess cash flow, as defined in and as further set forth in the 2021 Credit Agreement.
 When a principal prepayment is required, the prepayment offsets the future quarterly principal payments of the same amount.
-As of December 31, 2022, the Company's leverage ratio did not exceed the 3.5 threshold and the Company was not subject to the annual excess cash flow calculation, and as such, not required to make a prepayment of principal.
-The Company was not subject to the annual excess cash flow calculation as of December 31, 2021.
+The Company is not subject to the annual excess cash flow calculation in fiscal year 2021 and no such principal prepayments are required.

-As of December 31, 2022 and 2021, the amount outstanding on the Term B Loan is \$792.0 million and \$800.0 million, respectively, of which \$8.0 million is classified as current in the accompanying consolidated balance sheets.
+As of December 31, 2021, the amount outstanding on the Term B Loan is \$800.0 million, of which, \$8.0 million is classified as current in the accompanying consolidated balance sheet.

-Borrowings under the 2021 Credit Facilities bear interest at rates based on the ratio of the Company's and its subsidiaries' consolidated first lien net indebtedness to the Company's and its subsidiaries' consolidated EBITDA for applicable periods specified in the 2021 Credit Agreement.
-The interest rate per annum applicable to the loans under the 2021 Credit Facilities is based on a fluctuating rate of interest equal to the sum of an applicable rate and, at the Company's election from time to time, either:
+Borrowings under the 2021 Credit Facility bear interest at rates based on the ratio of the Company's and its subsidiaries' consolidated first lien net indebtedness to the Company's and its subsidiaries' consolidated EBITDA for applicable periods specified in the 2021 Credit Facility.
+The interest rate per annum applicable to the loans under the 2021 Credit Facility are based on a fluctuating rate of interest equal to the sum of an applicable rate and, at the Company's election from time to time, either: